kariy/bad-crypto-lmao/README.md

-A little repo for me to learn about cryptography (plus python).
+A little repo for me to learn about some cryptography stuff (plus python lol).